 Laravel vs. Symfony: Comparison of Two PHP Frameworks [2023]

 The modern era of mobile devices is pushing web apps to be more responsive and offer real-time interactions.
-For this, you need a reliable backend framework to create a robust database connection with the UI and synchronize data in real-time.
+For this, you need a reliable backend framework to create a robust database connection with the UI and synchronize data in real time.

 Take an example of a live football game score on your smartphone that offers instant access to all the player stats.
-To build such application, you must choose a backend framework with a reliable architecture and tools.
+To build a such application, you must choose a backend framework with reliable architecture and tools.

 Overview of Frameworks – Laravel vs Symfony